10 Top Strategies To Make Exercise A Daily Habit

 7. Make Exercise Easy and Accessible

-• Set out your workout clothes and gear the night before.
-This will save you time in the morning and help you avoid any decision fatigue.
+• Lay out your workout clothes the night before.
+This saves time and energy, thus reducing the likelihood of skipping exercise due to decision fatigue.

 • Go to bed in your workout clothes.
+May seem like an extreme measure, but works for many.
 Wear your jogging dress to bed, so you can roll out of bed and move into your workout without any fuss.
-This is a great way to remove any barriers between you and your workout.
+It removes any barriers between you and your workout.
 When you wake up, you’re already halfway there!

 • Choose activities you enjoy.
 Break the routine every week or two to do some physical activity that you really love to do (for me, it’s walking around my own city like a tourist).
 Try dancing or hiking or Zumba.
 Breaks from monotony make routines more sticky.